AnaSegarra/30-days-javascript/log.md

 ### Day 26: Follow Along Nav
 *November 5, 2019*

-**Recap:** Similar challenge to the one on [day 22](https://github.com/AnaSegarra/30-days-javascript/tree/master/Day22-Follow-Along-Links), using the getBoundingClientRect method and applying it to get a background that follows the dropdown navigation.
+**Recap:** Similar challenge to the one on [day 22](https://github.com/AnaSegarra/30-days-javascript/tree/master/Day22-Follow-Along-Links), using the getBoundingClientRect method to get a background that follows the dropdown navigation.

 **Link:** [Follow Along Nav](https://github.com/AnaSegarra/30-days-javascript/tree/master/Day26-Follow-Along-Nav)